-Understanding The Factors
+Influences On Addiction – Understanding The Factors

-An overwhelming number of people are affected by substance dependence.
+Influences on addiction are numerous as an overwhelming number of people are affected by substance dependence.
 According to the 2016 National Survey on Drug Use and Health, approximately 20 million people age 12 and over reported struggling with a substance abuse disorder within the past year.
 Substances contributing to addiction include alcohol, cocaine, heroin, marijuana, methamphetamine, misuse of prescription pain pills, stimulants, and benzodiazepines like Xanax, as well as other illicit drugs .
 Plus, these numbers only reflect the people who show up to get help— tons more are suffering under the radar.
 What’s more, the impact increases when we consider how addiction affects marriages, families, workplaces, and communities.

 Since substance use disorders have such wide-reaching consequences, it’s important that addiction education become just as pervasive.
 When everyday people who are dealing with addiction have a better understanding of it, they are empowered to recognize risk factors, overcome denial and enabling behaviors, and take action as soon as a problem becomes apparent.
 More importantly, informed people are better equipped to get the help they need and develop strategies to prevent relapse.

-Many factors can have a significant influence on a person’s likelihood to develop a substance use disorder.
+Many factors can have a significant influence on addiction and a person’s likelihood to develop a substance use disorder.
 Here are five of the top variables at play.
 Below each, we have also provided some suggestions as to how these same variables can be addressed to help influence recovery.

 Studies looking at families, adopted children, and twins demonstrate the heritability of addiction.
 The more similar the genetic makeup to an addicted person, the higher the risk that a family member will battle addiction.
 Interestingly, studies show that the relationship between genes and addiction is at its highest during youth.
 As a person gets older, this influence starts to lessen (and other factors become more influential).
 Still, this is quite alarming news, particularly when we consider that most drug use begins early.